tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 skyIsBlue = false; 			// error

-// B. But for Objects, const means we CAN change the values const car = {make:"Toyota"};
+// B. But for Objects, const means we CAN change the values of the object properties,
+// or the contents of the array const car = {make:"Toyota"};
 const colors = ["red","green"];